 - The Required For Solved property allows you to have the Disposition field required if the incident is set to a Waiting or Solved status type.
 Enable this property (set to True) if you want to require a disposition for waiting and solved incidents.

 Note: The "minimum level" property in the Incident Workspace controls how many disposition levels are required.

 For additional information, refer to the 'Organizing information with products, categories, and dispositions' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.